withlin/redis-operator-sample/README.md

 # redis-operator-sample
-a sample operator for  operator-sdk
+a sample redis operator for  operator-sdk